canyousayyes/QuizAdminInterface/README.md

 Write technical details for phrase 2, including:

-* Pseudocode
+* Pseudocode for the "Question Condition" feature
 * Technical decisions during the implementation, e.g.
   * How to store the information of "Question Condition"
   * How to update the layout according to the types of conditions, e.g.
     * When the "at least X score" is chosen, how to update the view to show a input box for editors to input the score value
-    * How to validate the score value is valid (e.g. if the highest possible score to get in the first 2 questions is 11, we cannot let editors to set 12 in question 3)
+    * How to validate the score value is reasonable (e.g. if the highest possible score to get in the first 2 questions is 11, we cannot let editors to set X=12 in question 3)

+### Phrase 3

+#### Description

+Suppose we have also implemented the frontend section of the quiz, and this feature has released to the public for some time.

+Our team continue to develop the quiz, adding and tuning the features in order to make it more attractive.
+Some examples maybe:

+* Allow readers to submit feedback after they have done the quiz
+* Allow editors to write different copywritings when the readers has achieved different ranges of scores.

+Our engineering team continue to develop and deploy the new features.
+However, there're a few incidents that, after the deployment, the quiz feature is broken.

+Upon inspection, we found the major problems as follows:

+* When the engineer develops the feature, sometimes it invloves change of  schema (e.g. adding tables for storing the user feedback), or some migration in the data storage
+* The engineer finds a large difficulty to ensure a smooth data migration.
+They need to do a lot of tests before and after the migration.
+* The editors feels uncomfortable to test the new features in the testing environment.
+  * The environment provides very few sample quizes.
+Editors think they are too different from the actual quizes.
+  * Editors need to do the tests from the beginning every time to make sure everything doesn't break.
+This costs a lot of time.

+#### Task

+* Design the workflow to improve the development, testing and deployment processes, including:
+  * How to let engineer to confirm the data migration is smooth
+  * How to make a concreate testing flow to increase the confidence
+  * How to reduce the time needed in testing without sacraficing the confidence

+You are free to introduce new tools / services when applicable.

 ## Constraints
 * Time limit is 2 hours.